You’ll feel like a pro bartender with these easy cocktail recipes!

-Here’s where things get even more interesting: instead of salt, the rim is coated with a mix of Old Bay, chili powder, and celery salt.
+Here’s where things get interesting: instead of salt, the glasses’ rims are coated with a mix of Old Bay, chili powder, and celery salt.

-It may sound strange, but it actually compliments the savoriness of the drink really well.
+It may sound strange, but it actually complements the savoriness of the drink well.

 28. Dark and Stormy

-It may not sound at all enticing, but the dark and stormy cocktail is absolutely a must-try.
+It doesn’t have an enticing name, but the Dark and Stormy is absolutely a must-try.